 But first introductions, to anyone reading this who isn’t related to me (hi Mum).

-My name is Tess, a 19-soon-to-be-20-year-old, born and raised in the East Midlands, and currently in my second year studying History at the University of Exeter.
-When I’m at home, I live with my parents, younger brother and much-beloved ancient chocolate lab, in a village called Quorn (not the veggie alternative).
+My name is Tess, a 19-soon-to-be-20-year-old, born and raised in the Midlands, and currently in my second year studying History at the University of Exeter.
+When I’m at home, I live with my parents, brother and much-beloved ancient chocolate lab.
 When down in deepest Devon, I share a typically dodgy student house with 5 other students, and divide my time between playing a whole lot of basketball, volunteering with the student Nightline, spending hours writing things that aren’t to do with my degree and playing Sims 2 when the history reading just gets all a bit too much.
 I like having DMCs with friends on long dog walks, being in charge of the playlist on car journeys, Instagram accounts dedicated to puppies, and pancakes with too much syrup.

 That last one, actually, is pretty convenient given that I’ll be moving to the undisputed Land of Maple Syrup come September.
 For the academic year of 2016/7 I’ll be living in Ottawa, the political capital of Canada (I know, I know, it’s not Toronto, much to universal surprise).
 Situated on the border between the provinces of Ontario and Quebec, Ottawa is about two hours from Montreal, four from Toronto and home to just under a million people. uOttawa, where I’ll be studying, is the capital’s main university established in 1848 and located right in the centre of the city, along the Rideau canal and a short walk from the Houses of Parliament.